-Andromeda galaxy: Milky Way’s next-door neighbor | EarthSky.org
+Andromeda galaxy, closest large spiral | EarthSky.org

-Although a couple of dozen minor galaxies lie closer to our Milky Way, the Andromeda galaxy is the closest major galaxy to ours.
-Excluding the Large and Small Magellanic Clouds, which can’t be seen from northerly latitudes, the Andromeda galaxy – also known as M31 – is the brightest galaxy in all the heavens.
-It’s the most distant thing you can see with your unaided eye, at 2.3 million light-years.
-To the eye, it appears as a smudge of light larger than a full moon.
-Follow the links below to learn more about the Andromeda galaxy.
+Although several dozen minor galaxies lie closer to our Milky Way, the Andromeda galaxy is the closest large spiral galaxy to ours.
+Excluding the Large and Small Magellanic Clouds, which can’t be seen from northerly latitudes, the Andromeda galaxy – also known as M31 – is the brightest galaxy you can see.
+At 2.5 million light-years, it’s also the most distant thing visible to your unaided eye.

+To the eye, this galaxy appears as a smudge of light larger than a full moon.

 When to look for the Andromeda Galaxy.
 From mid-northern latitudes, you can see M31 – also called the Andromeda galaxy – for at least part of every night, all year long.
-But most people see the galaxy first in northern autumn, when it’s high enough in the sky to be seen from nightfall till daybreak.
+But most people see the galaxy first around northern autumn, when it’s high enough in the sky to be seen from nightfall until daybreak.

+In late August and early September, begin looking for the galaxy in mid-evening, about midway between your local nightfall and midnight.

-In late September and early October, the Andromeda galaxy shines in your eastern sky at nightfall, swings high overhead around midnight (1 a.m. daylight saving time) and stands rather high in the west at the onset of morning dawn.
-Winter evenings are also good for viewing the Andromeda galaxy.
+In late September and early October, the Andromeda galaxy shines in your eastern sky at nightfall, swings high overhead in the middle of the night, and stands rather high in the west at the onset of morning dawn.

-If you are far from city lights, and it’s a moonless night – and you’re looking on an autumn or winter evening – it’s possible you’ll simply notice the galaxy in your night sky.
+If you are far from city lights, and it’s a moonless night – and you’re looking on a late summer, autumn or winter evening – it’s possible you’ll simply notice the galaxy in your night sky.
 It’s looks like a hazy patch in the sky, as wide across as a full moon.

 But if you look, and don’t see the galaxy – yet you know you’re looking at a time when it’s above the horizon – you can star-hop to find the galaxy in one of two ways.
-First, you can use the Great Square of Pegasus.
-Second, you can use the constellation Cassiopeia.
+The easiest way is to use the constellation Cassiopeia.
+You can also use the Great Square of Pegasus.

+Find the Andromeda galaxy using the constellation Cassiopeia.
+The constellation Cassiopeia the Queen is one of the easiest constellations to recognize.
+It’s shaped like the letter M or W. Look generally northward on the sky’s dome to find this constellation.
+If you can recognize the North Star, Polaris – and if you know how to find the Big Dipper – be aware that the Big Dipper and Cassiopeia move around Polaris like the hands of a clock, always opposite each other.

+Most people use Cassiopeia to find the Andromeda galaxy, because Cassiopeia itself is so easy to spot.

 Find the Andromeda galaxy using the Great Square of Pegasus.
+Here’s another way to find the galaxy.
+It’s a longer route, but, in many ways, more beautiful.

 You’ll be hopping to the Andromeda galaxy from the Great Square of Pegasus.
 In autumn, the Great Square of Pegasus looks like a great big baseball diamond in the eastern sky.
 Envision the bottom star of the Square’s four stars as home plate, then draw an imaginary line from the “first base” star though the “third base” star to locate two streamers of stars flying away from the Great Square.
 These stars belong to the constellation Andromeda the Princess.

 On each streamer, go two stars north (left) of the third base star, locating the stars Mirach and Mu Andromedae.
 Draw a line from Mirach through Mu Andromedae, going twice the Mirach/Mu Andromedae distance.
 You’ve just landed on the Andromeda galaxy, which looks like a smudge of light to the unaided eye.